venkat121998/Mobile-Application-To-Detect-Tomato-Leaf-Diseases/README.md

 8. Open the android project tomatoleaf using android studio and run the application using the emulator.

-9. The Application will be installed and will open the installed application by name _Pestilence_
+9. An application by name _Pestilence_ will be installed, Open the installed android application.

-10. A User can either register using his/her email and password and login with the registered credentials to the application or click on skip.
+10. A User can either register using his/her email & password and login with the registered credentials to the application or click on skip ,to skip the registration.

 11. A demo will be showcased for the user on how to use the app for the purpose of understanding the application.